Helsinki Agreement (Aceh)

 The Helsinki Agreement is a term commonly used in Indonesia to refer to the memorandum of understanding between the government of Indonesia and the Free Aceh Movement (GAM) signed in Helsinki, Finland on 15 August 2005.
 This agreement contains a statement of commitment from both parties to efforts to resolve the Aceh conflict in a peaceful, comprehensive, sustainable, and dignified manner for the people of Aceh.
 The Helsinki Accords detailed the content of the agreement reached and the principles that would guide the transformation process.

 Background

 Aceh is Indonesia's westernmost province and the site of an armed rebellion that has been ongoing for decades since 1976.
-Therefore, the Indonesian government has been keen to engage in peace negotiations, especially after the Fall of Soeharto.
+Therefore, the Indonesian government has been keen to engage in peace negotiations, especially after the fall of Suharto.

 In 2000, a "Humanitarian Pause" resulted in only a temporary halt to the violence.
-In 2002, a "Cessation of Hostilities Agreement" (COHA) was agreed upon, which ended when the Indonesian government declared Martial law in Aceh in May 2003 and announced its intention to crush the Free Aceh Movement (GAM).
+In 2002, a "Cessation of Hostilities Agreement" (COHA) was agreed upon, which ended when the Indonesian government declared martial law in Aceh in May 2003 and announced its intention to crush the Free Aceh Movement (GAM).
 Initial steps toward renewed negotiations occurred early in the year, accelerated by the impact of the devastating Indian Ocean tsunami of 26 December 2004, which caused numerous casualties in Aceh.
 After five rounds of intense negotiations between January and July, both sides finally agreed to the Helsinki Agreement.